awsdocs/amazon-s3-developer-guide/doc_source/using-s3-access-logs-to-identify-requests.md

 parse_datetime('2019-07-02:00:42:42','yyyy-MM-dd:HH:mm:ss')
 ```

-The following Amazon Athena query example shows how to get all annonymous requests to your S3 buckets from the server access log\.
+The following Amazon Athena query example shows how to get all anonymous requests to your S3 buckets from the server access log\.

 **Example — show all anonymous requesters that are making requests to a bucket in a certain period**